Euclid Quick Data Release (Q1). Quenching precedes bulge formation in dense environments but follows it in the field: Evolutionary implications

 \subsection{Galaxy evolution in the field and role of star-forming spheroids}

 As noticed in Sect. \ref{sec:analysis}, star-forming spheroids represent a significant fraction (up to $25\%$) of the galaxies at the high-mass end ($M_\ast>10^{10.5}\,M_\odot$) in the field, decreasing with cosmic time up to $15\%$ in the lowest redshift bin ($0.25<z<0.5$).
 At the same time, the relative abundance of quiescent spheroids in the field and in the same mass range is found to increase (from $\sim30\%$ to $\sim50\%$).
 We couple these findings with the results presented in Sect.\,\ref{sec:MS} and shown in Fig.\,\ref{fig:main_sequence}, concerning the abundance of these galaxies in the green valley and at the high-mass end of the main sequence.
 In addition to these results, we recall that \citet{ArangoToro_25}, in their analysis of the evolutionary path of galaxies in the stellar mass versus SFR plane, found that the vast majority of the galaxies in the green valley were previously located at the high-mass end of the MS (between 70 and 90\% at $0.25<z<1$) and moves towards the red sequence because of a rapidly declining star-formation activity\footnote{We underline, however, that the study by \citet{ArangoToro_25} is only based on photometric observations.
 Hence, the reconstruction of non-parametric star formation histories might be affected by biases.
-Similar studies analysing spectroscopic data (e.g. \citealt{Mancini_19}) found higher fractions of rejuvenated galaxies in the green valley}.
+Similar studies analysing spectroscopic data (e.g. \citealt{Mancini_19}) found higher fractions of rejuvenated galaxies in the green valley.}.
 All these findings clearly support a scenario where the bulges of star-forming galaxies grow during their evolution as part of the main sequence, together with the growth of stellar mass.
-Once galaxies reach the high-mass end of the MS, the quenching (either mass- or morphology-driven) causes the transition from star-forming bulge-dominated galaxies to quiescent ones and the consequent crossing of the green valley observed in this study.
+Once galaxies reach the high-mass end of the MS, the {\rev crossing of the green valley and the transition to the red cloud are driven either by the simple ageing of the stellar population (e.g. \citealt{Bremer_18,Phillipps_19}) or by the quenching} (either mass- or morphology-driven; e.g. \citealt{Martig_09,Peng_10}).